This is Part Two of an in-depth tutorial about editing and deleting WP posts.

 (You can reorganize Post Edit screen boxes)

-How To Delete WordPress Posts – Tutorial
+How To Delete WordPress Posts – Step-By-Step Tutorial

 Use the step-by-step tutorial in this section to learn how to delete WordPress posts …

-How To Delete Posts Individually In WordPress
+How To Delete Posts Individually

-(WordPress Post management options – Trash)
+(WordPress Post management options – Trash link)

 (Posts screen – Trash options)

-(Trash management options)
+(Post trash management options)

-(Selecting all posts at once)
+(Tick the main checkbox to select all posts at once)

 (Posts area – Bulk Actions menu)

-Bulk Editing Your Posts
+How To Bulk Edit Your Posts

-To bulk edit WordPress posts:
+To bulk edit your posts:

-- Select posts to edit,
+- Select posts,

 - Click ‘Apply’ …

-(Posts area – Bulk editor)
+(Posts screen – Bulk editor)

-- Author – Use the drop menu to change the author for all selected posts.
+- Author – You can change the author for all selected posts.

 - Sticky – Use the dropdown menu to change all selected posts to either sticky or not sticky.
 (For more details about making WordPress posts sticky, see this tutorial)

-To delete multiple posts:
+To bulk delete your posts: